 LA AFB is the only active duty installation in Los Angeles County.
-In addition to persons assigned to SMC and the 61st Air Base Group, LA AFB serves all Air Force personnel in the Greater Los Angeles area.
+In addition to persons assigned to SSC and Space Base Delta 3, LA AFB serves all Air Force personnel in the Greater Los Angeles area.
 We also serve Army, Navy, Marines, and Coast Guard personnel as well as up to 200,000 retirees of all services in the surrounding area.

 Directions from Los Angeles International Airport (LAX)

 From LAX, take Sepulveda Blvd. south.
 Turn left at El Segundo Blvd. and left again at Douglas Street.
 The entrance to Los Angeles AFB will be on your right.